-This can be for any item that you relied on as a physical aid (which you owned) which was damaged during the incident.
-For instance, you could claim for dentures, walking sticks or spectacles.
+This can be for any item that you relied on as a physical aid (which you owned) that was damaged during the incident.
+For instance, you could claim dentures, walking sticks or spectacles.
 You will need to provide receipts as evidence that you paid for these items.

 - NHS Treatment.